Sergei2404/hapi-token/README.md

 4. Add "AML new" to init of your contract

 >Note.
-Here we set accepted risk level as MAX_RISK_LEVEL/2 i.e 10/2 = 5.
+Here we set the accepted risk level as MAX_RISK_LEVEL/2 i.e 10/2 = 5.
 ```
 aml: AML::new(aml_account_id, MAX_RISK_LEVEL/2)
 ```

-5. Add crosscontract call to the method on which we need to use hapi.
+5. Add cross-contract call to the method on which we need to use hapi.
 * *ext_aml* - it's hapi's trait.
 * In get_address pass accountId you want to check.
 * *ext_self* - is the trait that will be created in the next step.